Movax12/ca65hl/manual.md

     ca65hl_Listing off, "End Loop"

     ; Console output:

     ; Loop
     ldy #$0F
     FOR_STATEMENT_LABEL_0001:
-    lda (palPtr ), y
+    lda (palPtr), y
     sta backgroundPalette, y
     dey
     bpl FOR_STATEMENT_LABEL_0001
     ; End Loop

 This could be used for troubleshooting, or to export code to use without ca65hl macros.
 When used with customSyntax, all instructions will be printed.
-If customSyntax macros are not used, this will only output labels that are generated.
-In either case, data and labels will not be printed.
+If customSyntax macros are not used, ca65hl will only output labels that are generated.
+In either case, user defined data and labels will not be printed.

 END